WasmEdge/WasmEdge/docs/book/en/src/dev/rust/networking-https.md

-# Networking for Https
+# Networking for HTTPS

 The WasmEdge WASI socket API supports HTTP networking in Wasm apps.
-In order to achieve the goal of supporting HTTPS requests with the same API as HTTP request, we now create a Wasmedge plugin using openssl library.
-In this chapter, we will give the example of HTTPs requests and explain the design.
+In order to achieve the goal of supporting HTTPS requests with the same API as an HTTP request, we now create a Wasmedge plugin using the OpenSSL library.
+In this chapter, we will give the example of HTTPS requests and explain the design.

 ## An HTTPS request example

 The [example source code](https://github.com/2019zhou/wasmedge_http_req/blob/zhou/httpsreq/examples/get_https.rs) for the HTTPS request is available as follows.
-The HTTP and https API are the same.
-The Err message are presented differently because the HTTP uses the rust code while the HTTPS request uses a wasmedge host function.
+The HTTP and HTTPS APIs are the same.
+The Err messages are presented differently because the HTTP uses the rust code while the HTTPS request uses a wasmedge host function.

 ```rust
 use wasmedge_http_req::request;